purnakam/practice/README.md

 - Save tasks to a file for future reference.
 - Load previously saved tasks.

-Feel free to enhance the to-do list project by adding new features or improving existing ones.
-The possibilities are endless!

-### Number Guessing Game
+### Number Guessing Game 🔢

-The number guessing game is a classic Python project where the program generates a random number and the player has to guess it.
-It's a fun way to practice conditional statements, loops, and user input.
-Here's how to get started with the number guessing game:
+Fancy a challenge?
+Test your luck and your logic with our number guessing game!
+Can you crack the code and guess the secret number?
+There's only one way to find out.
+Let the guessing games begin!

 #### Setup